iCliniq Logo

 • Wash hands thoroughly with water and soap after going to the toilet, before preparing food, and before eating.

-• Eat fruit that has been peeled.
-Avoid salads and leafy greens because they could have been washed in contaminated water.
+• Eat peeled fruit.
+Avoid salads and leafy greens, as they could have been washed in contaminated water.

-• Drink only bottled water if in doubt about the water supply.
+• Drink only bottled water if one is doubtful about the water supply.

-• Use bottled water when brushing your teeth.
+• Use bottled water when brushing one’s teeth.

 • Make sure that the eating utensils are thoroughly dried after washing.